The Adventurer: The Curse of the Midas Box: Plot

 The Bureau of Antiquities are a secret government organization which protect the world from the misuse of dangerous historical artifacts.
 Captain Will Charity, a daring and unsinkable agent of the Bureau, catches up with Otto Luger, a wealthy and ambitious opponent.
 Luger has found the map revealing the location of the Midas box, an item lost in time, which is said to transform anything placed inside it to pure gold.
 Charity appears as Luger betrays and silences his henchmen.
 Although separated by the detonation of Luger's dynamite, both men escape, but Charity managed to palm a lapis amulet from Luger before the explosion.

 Charity afterwards turns up at the British museum, and interrupts the lecture of an old friend, Charles Mundi, by collapsing of a knife wound.
 Knowing he may be close to capture, he entrusts the two halves of the amulet to Catherine, Charles's wife, warning her to keep them out of the wrong hands before disappearing out the window.
 Catherine in turn passes the two halves on to her sons, Mariah and Felix, while saying goodbye to them, along with the enigmatic saying: "Faithfulness will be your shield, though a thousand may fall and hide, but no evil shall ever come near you with gold at your side".

 Charles and Catherine are kidnapped by Luger immediately, and Mariah, suspecting something ominous, flees onto the streets with Felix.
 Deducing that Catherine gave the amulet to her sons, Luger sends his men after the boys.
 Felix is captured, along with his amulet, but Charity comes to the rescue of a distraught Mariah.
 Charity promises to track down his protege's parents but sends Mariah to work undercover as a porter at the Prince Regent Hotel.
 Charity believes that the Midas box, as well as Felix, is hidden near the hotel, hence Luger's ownership of the establishment.

 Upon landing on Prince Regent Island, Mariah is alarmed to discover that all children under twelve have vanished, apparently "snatched by the beast" as the frightened townsfolk put it.
-At the hotel, Mariah meets Sacha, an Irish maid, whose reluctance to form a friendship stem from trouble with her widowed father at home.
+At the hotel, Mariah meets Sacha, an Irish maid, whose reluctance to form a friendship stems from trouble with her widowed father at home.
 Mariah enlists her help to search for clues, and the pair discover an ancient catacomb in the foundation, where they find the skeletal remains of Charles Pinworth, the hotel's original owner, murdered by Luger.